In the beginning!

 Growth and Diversity

-2010 marked a significant year for Goodwood Park Healthcare Group with a successful tender for a brand new Supported Living Service (SLS) and purchase of Links Integrated Health Limited.
-This provided an additional 14 Level 3 residential Mental Health beds which furr expanded our TBI residential services.
-The new SLS service quickly grew and within 18 months was one of largest in country.
+2010 marked a significant year for Goodwood Park Healthcare Group with a successful tender for a brand new Supported Living Service (SLS) and the purchase of Links Integrated Health Limited.
+This provided an additional 14 Level 3 residential Mental Health beds which further expanded our TBI residential services.
+The new SLS service quickly grew and within 18 months was one of the largest in the country.
 These services led to additional organic growth which continues today.

 High and Complex Needs Service

-In last 10 years re has been an increase in complexity of clients needs, particularly those with multiple diagnoses and challenging behaviours.
-Goodwood Park Healthcare Group found challenges of responding to se needs increasingly difficult within its existing facilities.
+In the last 10 years there has been an increase in the complexity of clients needs, particularly those with multiple diagnoses and challenging behaviours.
+Goodwood Park Healthcare Group found the challenges of responding to these needs increasingly difficult within its existing facilities.
 The directors and senior staff made a bold decision to open up a specific service for this client group with its own dedicated staff team, facility and model of practice, and so our first Gated Community opened.